mhmtacikel/ShortFilmFunding/README.md

 # Short Film Funding Project

 This project emerged with the understanding that social development is possible by revealing the potential of individuals and sharing inspiring stories with the society.
-With this project, which can also be seen as a social responsibility, it is aimed to reveal the importance of short films.
+With this project, which can also be seen as a social responsibility, it is aimed to reveal the importance of short films and to fund them.

 # Usage